JahsperH/Jahsper-Harrell-Website/README.md

 ## Description

-Website for Jahsper Harrell to display his works and contact information, as well as an small about me.
+Website for Jahsper Harrell to display his works and contact information, as well as a small about me.

 ## Installation